 At this age you will usually find photos posted online of the kittens.
 Next to each photo you will see the status of the kitten.

 - Available: this means you are free to enquire about this kitten.
 It will be available for you to put a deposit on (or purchase if it is ready to leave).
-The first person submitting a deposit, receives first choice of Available kittens.
+Once we have assessed your suitability we ask for a $500 holding fee

 - Pending: this means that someone is sending us a deposit.
 Should the deposit not arrive or the buyer changes their mind, the kitten will be relabelled "Available".

 - Under Evaluation: this means we are holding the kitten for evaluation for our program or that of a another breeder.

 - Reserved: this means a deposit has been made and the kitten chosen by its owner.
 It is no longer available.

 - Keeper: this means the kitten is staying here at Migaloo Bengals for our breeding program but may still become available in the future should they change once grown.

 To reserve a kitten we ask for a holding fee of $500.
 The balance of the purchase price of the kitten, including shipping (if applicable) is due in full by the time the kitten is 10 weeks old, so that we can arrange the final paperwork/travel/desexing etc. Kittens will be ready to leave for there new homes at 14 weeks old.

 Once you have reserved a kitten if it’s easier for you we can accept payment plans as long as the full balance is paid before the kitten leaves.